 Update: Due to public outcry, the large pile of dirt left behind, dubbed “Mount Crestwood,” was removed by October of 2018.
 There’s not much left to say about the demolition of Crestwood Mall; we have not learned from our past,… Continue Reading

 Crestwood Mall is disappearing, but the recent demolition of the “front” of the mall, built in 1984 opposite the original strip mall shops, has reappeared, temporarily.
 Most fascinating to me, the curved original facade of the Sears, one of the… Continue Reading

 I was shocked to discover the old bank building, the only survivor from the demolition of River Roads Mall, has in turn fallen vacant, and rapidly deteriorating.

 The demolition of the old Crestwood Mall, and in particular its Stix, Baer and Fuller store, is accelerating as external evidence has appeared of interior demolition.
 The parking structure is long gone, and now the pavilion restaurant, once a hallmark… Continue Reading

 Obviously there’s a huge amount of work going on inside Crestwood Plaza, but the parking garage for the old Stix, Baer and Fuller is coming down slowly.
 Stylistically, the Stix, later Dillard’s department store was the most aesthetically pleasing, but… Continue Reading

+Update: The completed redevelopment left much to be desired.
 The demolition of Northwest Plaza, once the queen of the shopping malls of St. Louis, continues.
-As the ill-fated, and revealed by the demolition of the cheaply built enclosure of the mall in the late 1980’s nears completion, one can… Continue Reading
+As the ill-fated, and revealed by the demolition of the cheaply built enclosure of the… Continue Reading